mr-Arturio/Incredible_Playgroup_Finder/README.md

  - ascending display playgroup cards by time (took a while...)
  - add traanslation for age in playgroup cards
  - adjust mobile view
+ - text and space formating
+ - background option
+ - new link for contact info
+ - random images display in nav bar after each reload
+ - Car Slider: road and car image for slider
+ - working lofic and mechanic for slider
+ - add finish pin and confetti
+ - make slider change navBar gradient colors and polishing

 ### Future Development